railsadminteam/rails_admin/docs/navigation.md

 then only `Class2` and `Class3` would be made available to RailsAdmin.

-The whitelist approach may be useful if RailsAdmin is used only for a part of the application and you want to make sure that new models are not automatically added to RailsAdmin, e.g. because of security concerns.
+The allowlist approach may be useful if RailsAdmin is used only for a part of the application and you want to make sure that new models are not automatically added to RailsAdmin, e.g. because of security concerns.